zzy98y/Udacity_Investigate-a-Dataset/README.md

 ### This project presented a thorogh process of Data Analysis.
 Content and Analysis wise may not be perfect, but process wise is complete and thorogh.
 ## **Warning: This is a passed project, copy this project may result in plagerism and program cancellation from Udacity.**
 # Setup
-If you **don't** have Pandas, Numpy, Matplotlib and Jupyter Notebook installed:
+If you **DON'T** have Pandas, Numpy, Matplotlib and Jupyter Notebook installed:
 In either Command Prompt(Windows)/Terminal(Mac): \
 `pip install pandas` \
 `pip install numpy` \